Clinical Psychology, Psychotherapy, and Counselling

 After hours fees apply

-M-Th after 3:30pm, weekends, and public holidays.
+M-F from 3:30pm, and late after hours fees from 6pm, weekends, and public holidays.
 Please enquire.

 Mondays to Wednesdays

-After hours fees apply M-F after 3:30pm, weekends, and public holidays.
+After hours fees apply M-F after 3:30pm, and later after hours fees from 6pm, weekends, and public holidays.
 Please enquire.

 We see clients in suburbs: Watsonia, Greensborough, Briar Hill, Montmorency, Lower Plenty, St Helena, Viewbank, Kingsbury, Diamond Creek, Eltham, Doreen, Mill Park, Bundoora, Fairfield, Research, Yallambie, Macleod, Rosanna, Heidelberg Heights, Heidelberg, Ivanhoe, Eaglemont, Preston